AviatrixSystems/Docs/HowTos/EnvironmentStamping.rst

    include the domain name.
 For example, an instance with nickname webfrontend should be accessed as webfrontend.mydevops.com

 #.
-For support, send email to support@aviatrix.com.
+For support, please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_

 #.
 For feature request, click Make a wish at the bottom of each page.